onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 in my head is the most complete representation of the architecture that would best represent god through your ability to best represent yourself!
 Its me!
 Im the One!
 This is the best you’re gonna get!
-Dmt is the holy spirit - they dont call it the spirit molecule without reason or 5meo the god molecule I began talking to him - idk if anyone is really listening, but i don’t know that nobody is listening either.
+Dmt is the holy spirit - they dont call it the spirit molecule without reason or 5meo the god molecule
+    I've made 0 supernatural claims and this is the only thing about which I don't know what to think I began talking to him - idk if anyone is really listening, but i don’t know that nobody is listening either.
 And the more I talk to him - the more I think about him and the more real he becomes.
 It felt like there was some kind of presence - i’ve never felt that during any trip and this happened 1-2 hours after i had smoked anything
 I believe that once every few thousand years comes along someone with divine inspiration and changes the world forever - someone larger than life